What is the purpose of the Zoledronic Acid Injection Zobone?

 This medicine is used to treat elevated calcium levels in the blood (hypercalcemia), which can occur as a result of cancer.
 Zoledronic acid is also used in conjunction with cancer chemotherapy to treat bone issues associated with multiple myeloma and other cancers that have progressed to the bones (e.g., breast, lung).

-What is the most prevalent zoledronic acid side effect?
+What is the most prevalent Zoledronic Acid Injection Zobone side effect?

 The most prevalent side effect linked with zoledronic acid infusion is fever.
 Flu-like symptoms such as fever, chills, bone pain, and/or arthralgia, and myalgias have been observed on occasion.